288: No Such Thing As An Elephant In The Airport

 what they started doing was every time a car came up, the cat would be sent to go and, you know, maybe they walked it on the leash.
 I didn't actually get that detail.

-And Russik would have a smell and smell out all of these um bits of sturgeon and caviar and uh so good was he at doing it that they actually retired the sniffer dog that they had
+And Russic would have a smell and smell out all of these um bits of sturgeon and caviar and uh so good was he at doing it that they actually retired the sniffer dog that they had

-that has got to hurt yeah a sniffer dog and you lose your job to a cat yeah first first i lost my job to the elephant in that airport and now this
+that has got to hurt yeah you're a sniffer dog and you lose your job to a cat yeah first first i lost my job to the elephant in that airport and now this

 but yeah so unfortunately he died in 2013 when a vehicle that he was searching suddenly uh jerked forward

-how convenient a hit job
+how convenient the hit job

-i can't believe they didn't do that sooner i can't believe no smuggler thought of doing that straight away.
+i can't believe they didn't do that sooner i can't believe no smuggler thought of doing that straight away

-So they've got the cat smelling the cars.
-Are they stationing it on the pavement and cars whiz past and the cat's then like, meow,
+so they've got the cat smelling the cars are they stationing it on the pavement and cars whiz past and the cat's then like meow

-Surely once you've stopped a car and you've opened the doors, isn't it as easy for you...
+Surely once you've stopped a car and you've opened the doors, isn't it as easy for you?
 We've just covered how big sturgeon are.
+I would say I could find sturgeon as easily and quickly as a cat.

 You're right, they're massive.
+They're really.

 This is my friend Bob.
 What do you say, Kitty?
 That's a sturgeon.